 and plants in RUTACEAE such as :

-The Caterpillar grows to a length of about 4 cms.
-The pupa is greenish-brown and attached to a stem of the foodplant by cremaster and girdle.
+The caterpillar grows to a length of about 4 cms.
+The pupa is initially green, later turning brown, and is attached to a stem of the foodplant by cremaster and girdle.
 It has two projections on the head and one on the thorax.
 Its length is about 3 cms.

 Usually seen rapidly flying in one direction at a constant height, they only occasionally land, and catching one is a real thrill.

 The eggs are pale yellow and spherical.
 They are usuallly laid singly on the upper surfaces of leaves of a foodplant.